Bosch-CR-RIX-ADAS/Bosch-CR-RIX-ADAS.github.io/_publications/2025-0512-SparseMeXt.md

 collection: publications
 category: manuscripts
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'SparseMeXt is the first sparse paradigm to surpass dense methods in online HD map construction, setting a new benchmark in the field. '
 date: 2009-10-01
 venue: 'Journal 1'
 slidesurl: ''